stymee/SilkVulkanTutorial/README.md

 	- Perspective camera currently doesn't work

-## Build requirements
+## Build requirements !!!
+VERY IMPORTANT !!!

 The projects require the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) to build/run.
 The SDK provides the Vulkan validation layers as well as the command line tools to compile the shaders.

-You will have to update the path to the  have to point the folder where glslc.exe is found
+You will have to update your csproj files to point the folder where glslc.exe is found (this is the glsl compiler)

 ```xml
 	<PropertyGroup>